Mark Sheppard: Double casting

-In the Macgyver reboot episode, "Cigar Cutter", which first aired 14 April 2017, he plays an assassin who assumes the identity of murder victim "Dr. Zito", a role his father played in the original series, except "Dr. Zito" was the name of the killer.
+In the MacGyver reboot episode, "Cigar Cutter", which first aired 14 April 2017, he plays an assassin who assumes the identity of murder victim "Dr. Zito", a role his father played in the original series, except "Dr. Zito" was the name of the killer.

 Voice

 Since 2011, Mark Sheppard has been "The Voice" of BBC America promos and announcements.

 Personal life

-Sheppard and his first wife, Jessica, married on 6 March 2004, and have two sons, Max and Will.
-They divorced on 23 December 2014.
+Sheppard was married to actress Jessica Sheppard from 2004 to 2014.
+They have two sons.

 On 9 November 2015, Sheppard married Australian heiress Sarah Louise Fudge.
-They celebrated their union in a private ceremony a year later on 19 November 2016 in Malibu, California.
-On 1 March 2016, their daughter, Isabella Rose, was born.
+In March 2016, their daughter was born, and the couple held a wedding ceremony in November of that year in Malibu, California.

+On 1 December 2023, Sheppard suffered six heart attacks at his home in Los Angeles.
+He needed to be resuscitated by first responders.
+Doctors discovered a complete blockage in his left anterior descending artery.